On the complexity of solving linear congruences and computing nullspaces modulo a constant: Solving congruences and nullspaces mod

-We consider an \NC[1] reduction to matrix inversion and iterated matrix products modulo $p^e$, in a machine equipped with a \num[p^e]\Log\ oracle to compute certain matrix coefficients.
-As we note in Proposition~\ref{prop:numkL-det-imat}, computing individual coefficients of matrix inverses and matrix products are complete problems for $\Fundot\co\Mod[p]\Log$, and Corollary~\ref{cor:numLogOracleClosure} implies that this class can simulate \num[p^e]\Log\ oracles.
-The \NC[1] reduction itself is essentially the same as that of McKenzie and Cook~\cite{MC87}, which we may summarize as follows.
+For $p$ prime, we first consider a logspace reduction to matrix inversion and iterated matrix products modulo $p^e$, in a machine equipped with a \num[p^e]\Log\ oracle to compute certain matrix coefficients.
+The reduction itself is an adaptation of the analysis of McKenzie and Cook~\cite[Lemma~8.1]{MC87}, together with observations regarding the simulation of the \num[p^e]\Log\ oracles.